 Improving job opportunities for young Palestinians II

-The discrepancy between the current university system and the demands of the labour market is one cause of this problem.
-University curricula are often too theoretical and lack practical relevance.
-As a result, students’ qualifications often fail to meet companies’ needs.
+The mismatch between the current university system and the demands of the labour market means that university curricula are often too theoretical and lack practical relevance.
+In addition, graduates often lack important soft skills.

-The project develops and implements dual study programmes in cooperation with the Palestine Polytechnic University in Hebron, the Ministry of Higher Education and Scientific Research (MoHE), and Palestinian companies.
-The practical programmes meet labour market demands and enable students to acquire initial experience on the job, enhancing graduates’ job opportunities on the Palestinian labour market.
+The project develops and implements dual study programmes in cooperation with the Palestine Polytechnic University in Hebron, the Ministry of Higher Education and Scientific Research (MoHESR), and Palestinian companies.
+The practical programmes meet labour market demands and enable students to acquire initial experience on the job as part of the programme, enhancing their job opportunities.

-The project operates in three fields of action:
+The project operates in four fields of action:

-- It advises the Palestine Polytechnic University on developing dual study programmes.
-This includes designing curricula, planning and implementing practical phases with the university, and training instructors.
+- Developing dual study programmes by designing curricula, planning and implementing practical phases, and training instructors.